 For the NIRISS imaging and wide field slitless spectroscopy (WFSS) modes, there is a chance that optical ghosts may appear in the field of view (FOV) and significantly affect some sources.
-These optical ghosts are from internal reflections of bright sources between the detector and the filter in the light path.
+These optical ghosts are caused by internal reflections of bright sources between the detector and the filter in the light path.

 The impact of ghosts on observations can be assessed by simulating the observing scene withMirage.
 Dithering may help to suppress some ghosts in the final image product from the pipeline IMAGE3 step.

-Figure 2 shows examples comparing 3 dither sizes that are available for the NIRISS primary observing mode (SMALL/MEDIUM/LARGE).
+Figure 3 shows examples comparing 3 dither sizes that are available for the NIRISS primary observing mode (SMALL/MEDIUM/LARGE).
 In these examples, a cutout image of a ghost identified in one of the ground testing campaigns (the one shown in the right panel of Figure 1) was used.
 While the result may depend on the actual morphology of ghosts (i.e., positions of the source and the choice of filter), the example here suggests that a SMALL dither may not be large enough, and may let outer parts of the ghost overlap, which results in a significant residual (~3.6% of the total flux of the input ghost) in the final stacked image.
 Therefore, a dither size of MEDIUM or LARGE is generally recommended.

 A caveat is that having a large dither size does not necessarily clean the footprint of ghosts completely.
-As seen in the examples above (the middle and bottom panels of Figure 2), there are some positive pixels left in the final combined images, possibly because the sigma clipping could not exclude faint parts of the original ghosts.
-For more complete suppression of the ghost footprint, extra steps to identify and then mask such ghosts (for example, as documented in this repository) would be required before the final stack.
+As seen in the examples above (the middle and bottom panels of Figure 3), there are some positive pixels left in the final combined images, possibly because the sigma clipping could not exclude faint parts of the original ghosts.
+For more complete suppression of the ghost footprint, extra steps to identify and then mask such ghosts (for example, as documented in the niriss_ghost repository) would be required before the final stack.